robertdebock/ansible-role-bootstrap/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
+1. Run this role:
-4. See error
+2. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Logfiles**
-If applicable, add logs to help explain your problem.
+**Error**
+Please show the resulting error.
+If applicable a snippet of the playbook including the role ran with `-vvv`

 **Environment**
- - OS: [e.g. CentOS]
+- Control node OS: [e.g. Debian 9]
-- Ansible version of control node: [e.g. 2.6.2]
+- Control node Ansible version: [e.g. 2.6.2]
+- Managed node OS: [e.g. CentOS 7]

 **Additional context**
 Add any other context about the problem here.